 - Cinnamon Glaze: Of course you can serve these with ice cream or whipped cream, but in true hand pie fashion, I wanted to give it a little extra something something and I opted for a cinnamon glaze that is to die for.

 - Easy: Yes, you make your own pie dough.
 Yes, you make the filling.
-However, making these apple hand pies from scratch is surprisingly easy.
+However, making these mini apple pies from scratch is surprisingly easy.
 It takes a bit of time, but the process itself is very simple (and you don’t even have to peel the apples—I mean, come on, can it get any easier?!)

 Ingredients: